iuec/uec-tech-standards/_pages/use_cases/CTP_Consume_Patient_Data_Use_Case.md

 {% include note-furtherupdates.html %}

-# 1   Introduction
+# Introduction
 Consume Patient Record Data

 Type:   System Use Case

 Level:   Sea Level (Goal obtained by a single actor in a single IT session, mid-level business process with sub-processes).

-## 1.1 Business Context
+## Business Context

-### 1.1.1   Brief Description
+### Brief Description
 The Clinical Triage Platform (CTP) programme seeks to improve the triaging capability in Urgent and Emergency Care (UEC) settings by providing tools and services to support next generation triaging capability better suited to address individual patient needs.
 Patients are currently triaged and assessed without a view of their medical history, leading to triage that is said to be too generic.
 In order to triage patients effectively and efficiently, the UEC Encounter Management System (EMS) and any Clinical Decision Support System (CDSS) it uses need to consider and consume patient data from various sources.

 The patient data could come from any number of national or local sources which link in with patient care record systems providing information on all aspects of a patient’s medical history which might be relevant at different stages throughout the patient’s UEC encounter.
-In this use case we propose that EMS and CDSS will consume available patient information from any source which meets the standards and specifications defined by the CTP programme, and in the Pre-Conditions in Section 1.4, and will comply with the General Data Protection Regulation (GDPR).
+In this use case we propose that EMS and CDSS will consume available patient information from any source which meets the standards and specifications defined by the CTP programme, and in the <a href="#pre-conditions">Pre-Conditions</a>, will comply with the General Data Protection Regulation (GDPR).

 The clinical data consumed by the EMS will be transient, as patient medical histories may change from day to day.
 Therefore, there would be no requirement or benefit in holding patient data within the system as the patient’s medical condition can change quickly and the data will become out of date.
 This use case is therefore only concerned with real time access of the patient’s medical information, at the point of triage (including self-triage and clinical triage) and clinical consultation.

-### 1.1.2   Business Goals and Benefits
+### Business Goals and Benefits
 Current UEC Service Providers have raised the requirement to access patient data during triage.
 They have stated that the service and patients would benefit greatly from the EMS and CDSS having access to the patient’s medical history to help understand the needs of the individual within the collective patient population.
-Having patients personal medical history populated in or consumed by the CDSS will promote the delivery of appropriate disposition more quickly than at present.
+Having a patient's personal medical history populated in or consumed by the CDSS will promote the delivery of an appropriate disposition more quickly than at present.

 The FYFV states that the patient population in England is too diverse for a ‘one size fits all’ care model to apply everywhere, and that the NHS has to keep up with changes in patient healthcare needs and preferences.
 This can be achieved by personalising the provision of care by using all available information about the patient.